simone-sanfratello/log-segment/doc/README.md

 .set(settings)
 ````

-Set levels and/or segments and/or enabled
+Set levels and/or segments and/or enabled (or disabled)

 ````js
 settings.levels = {